My Research and Images of the History of the Alamo

 Not sure who Andrew would be, but I don’t have or know of a photo for your search.
 Happy Thanksgiving!
 Jan

-5. Diane S permalink
+5. Diane S Avatar

 Andrew, I am looking for a picture of THE TOURIST building in San Antonio.
 My parents met there back in 1955.
 I understand it was a dance hall; located by Joske’s.
 By chance, do you know of this building or have any pictures you could share?
 Would love to have as a Christmas gift for them.
 THANK YOU!